jeremiah-c-leary/vhdl-style-guide/docs/type_rules.rst

 |phase_1| |error| |structure|

-This rule checks the closing parenthesis of multiline enumerated types is on it's own line.
+This rule checks the closing parenthesis of multiline enumerated types is on its own line.

 **Violation**